J.D. Davis Player Props: Giants vs. Padres

-The San Francisco Giants and J.D.
-Davis, who went 0-for-2 last time in action, take on Michael Wacha and the San Diego Padres at Oracle Park, Monday at 9:45 PM ET.
+The San Francisco Giants, including J.D.
+Davis (batting .296 in his past 10 games, with a double, a triple, a home run, three walks and six RBI), take on starting pitcher Seth Lugo and the San Diego Padres at Oracle Park, Tuesday at 9:45 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Dodgers.
+He had a hitless showing in his most recent game (0-for-1) against the Padres.

 J.D.
 Davis Game Info & Props vs. the Padres